 But, well…I guess we can’t have it all.

 Asuna also showed some decent growth in the movie.
 I’ve always liked her (except in season 2, but let’s not talk about that) for her emotional strength, which is what made her coupling with Kirito interesting.
-While he’s stronger in a physical sense, she has stronger in matters of the heart.
+While he’s stronger in a physical sense, she is stronger in matters of the heart.
 She is sure of herself, and is less likely to suffer internal dilemmas.
 The movie does something great and takes this strength away from her, so to speak.
 As such, the stakes rise and give the movie a sense of urgency as both she and Kirito fight to get it back.

 Sword Art Online: Ordinal Scale is a must watch for any fan of SAO.
 Fans of Kirito and Asuna are bound to enjoy it.
-For those interested in characters like Silica, Lisbeth or Sinon, you’ll be out of luck since they only have minimal screen time, most of it is split between Asuna and Kirito.
+For those interested in characters like Silica, Lisbeth or Sinon, you’ll be out of luck since they only have minimal screen time as most of it is split between Asuna and Kirito.
 However, the upside is that we do get to see what they’ve been up to after SAO.
 It’s a decent movie that won’t take too much of your time.